FarhanaazRS/Weather-App/README.md

 # 🌤️ Weather App

-A simple weather application that fetches real-time weather data using the OpenWeatherMap API.
-Users can enter the name of a city or state to get the current weather conditions, including temperature, humidity, and a weather description with an emoji.
+A lightweight and user-friendly weather application that retrieves live weather updates using the OpenWeatherMap API.
+Simply enter the name of any city or state to view current weather details such as temperature, humidity, and a descriptive forecast accompanied by relevant emojis.

 ## 🔧 Features